 Maaike Siegerist is a Dutch singer-songwriter, based in Bristol.
 With a love of jazz chords and melodies, she writes story-telling songs about travels and remarkable people.
 Her music has been played on BBC Radio 6 Music, and she won Glastonbury FM’s and University of the West of England’s songwriting competitions in 2018 and 2020 respectively.

-With her band, she has performed for enthusiastic audiences at the Bristol Harbour Festival, Keynsham Music Festival and Bradford Roots Music Festival.
+With support from Jelli Records, she has performed for enthusiastic audiences at the Bristol Harbour Festival, Keynsham Music Festival and Bradford Roots Music Festival.

 Maaike’s music is a quirky blend of classic jazz, Argentinian folk, and gothic metal influences.
 Her voice is reminiscent of Joan Baez, and she plays the acoustic guitar.